fengyanshi/fengyanshi.github.io/definition.rst

  * WAVEMAKER = LEFT\_BC\_IRR: Wavemaker at the left boundary (ghost cells).
 This type of wavemaker reflects waves at the left boundary.
 Need WAVE\_DATA\_TYPE (DATA,TMA2D,JON2D,JON1D) and other parameters as the same as in the internal wavemaker.
 Although it is an irregular wavemaker, it can generate regular waves using WAVE\_DATA\_TYPE = DATA by specifying a single wave component.

- * WAVEMAKER = GAUSIAN: initial Gausian hump, need AMP, Xc, Yc, and WID.
+ * WAVEMAKER = INI_GAUSIAN or INI_GAU: initial Gausian hump, need AMP, Xc, Yc, and WID.

  * Definations